North Somercotes: Community facilities

 North Somercotes has two public houses, the Axe and Cleaver and the Bay Horse and there is an Italian Restaurant and the Travellers Joy restaurant and takeaway.
-The village has three convenience stores, including a Spar, McColls and Co-Op supermarket, one hairdressers, and a shop selling log burners.
-A post office, that has existed since the 1840s has now closed and moved to the local McColls store, the post office still provides services including motor vehicle licensing and foreign currency purchase.
+The village has three convenience stores, including a Spar, Independent greengrocers ‘Churchills’ and Co-Op supermarket, one hairdressers, and a shop selling log burners.
+A post office, that has existed since the 1840s has now closed and moved to the Greengrocers store, the post office still provides services including motor vehicle licensing and foreign currency purchase.
 There are other food outlets selling Italian, Chinese and a kebab take-aways.
 After the North Somercotes petrol station closed in early 2001 the nearest available fuel became that in the neighbouring village of Saltfleet, or Louth, 8 mi south-west, or Cleethorpes, 11 mi north-east.
 Outside the village towards Donna Nook, is a dog rescue centre.
 The old petrol station site has now become the site of the Co-Op.

 A youth club for 12- to 17-year-olds meets at a dedicated building on the Somercotes Academy grounds.
 The village is also the base for the North Somercotes Platoon, Lincolnshire Battalion of the Army Cadet Force (ACF), badged as the Royal Anglian Regiment, which meets at North Somercotes C of E Primary School on Warren Road.
 The ACF is one of the country's largest voluntary youth organisations for youths aged from 12 to 18.

 North Somercotes' Fire Station is crewed by On Call Retained Firefighters and is one of 38 stations which is part of Lincolnshire Fire Rescue, the station attends on average 80 calls a year.
 The nearest police and ambulance stations are in Louth and Mablethorpe, both about 11 miles distant.
 The village has its own Medical Centre and dispensary (Marsh Medical Practice), comprising four GPs who divide their time between the village surgery and those in the neighbouring village of Manby.

 A caravan park, Lakeside Park, is at the edge of the village.
 The camp has a lake, suitable for fishing and woods with public footpaths.
 There are tennis courts, a swimming pool, snooker room, shop, and a number of bars.
 Local residents pay to use the park's facilities.